Mariah Bell wins Skate America, a next step to defying Olympic history

 Gracie Gold, a two-time U.S. champion who was fourth at the 2014 Olympics and is on the comeback trail, finished 12th of 12 skaters in both programs at Skate America.
 Gold left figure skating before the 2018 Olympic season to receive treatment for an eating disorder, depression and anxiety.

 In Vegas, she struggled technically, landing one fully rotated triple jump.
-Gold was “terrified” to skate Friday after a difficult last two months with a leg injury and blade and boot problems.
+Gold was “terrified” to skate Friday after a difficult last two months that included a leg injury and blade and boot problems.

 “I just cried most of the day yesterday because of how scared I was to compete,” she said after Saturday’s free skate.
 “We’re going back to the drawing board, I don’t know, I guess to salvage what we can in the wreckage, but we’re a little worse off than I thought.”